spaceninja/dnd-adventures/src/adventures/history-channel/part-2.md

 After spending the day recovering in security (allow the characters to take a long rest), they are escorted back to the Arena and placed in the same holding pen as last time.

+It should be clear to the characters that they are dramatically outnumbered by the guards, but in case they try to fight, start with a five-person squad of Security Guards, and add a extra squad every round until the characters surrender or are all defeated.
+Then grant them a short rest and have them wake up in the holding cell in the Arena.

 <figure>
   <a href="/images/history-channel/deck-01-labels@2490.webp">
     <img